 There are plenty of options if you prefer to walk with a group or with someone who knows the area and the landscape and heritage.

 A programme of guided walks exploring the heritage of Calderdale is offered all year round by Calderdale Heritage Walks.
 The majority of these walks are centred on towns and villages, but some have a more rural feel exploring the old lanes, paths and settlements of our extensive countryside.
-Almost all walks take place on Sundays and cost £3 per person..
+Almost all walks take place on Sundays and cost £4 per person, walks that need to be pre booked are £5.

 Calderdale Council’s Safer Cleaner Greener Countryside Team offer occasional guided walks as part of their extensive events programme.